ViralTexts/gtr-clusters/clusters/18621108-sn83016348-OurRecipeForCuringMeat.md

 <table style="width: 100%;"><tr><td style="width: 50%">

 time slightly sprinkle with pow­
 dered saltpeter, which removes all the surface-blood,
 &amp;c., leaving the meat fresh and clean.
 Some omit boil­
 icg the pickle, and find it to answer well, though the
 operation of boiling purifies the pickle by throwing off
 the dirt always to be found in salt and sugar.
 If this
 recipe is properly tried, it will never be abandoned,
-There is none that surpases it, if as good
+There is none that surpases it, if as good.
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:nhd:batch_nhd_hale_ver01:data:sn84020392:00517016032:1873122501:0208/pct:51.230834,94.393877,11.365874,3.071990/!600,600/0/default.jpg"/>
 </td>